VincentGarbonick/resume-site-generator/README.md

 ### Misc Information

-### On embedding videos
+### On Embedding videos
 * When adding an embedded video, get the youtube link from the "embed video" option in youtube.
 Otherwise, embedding the video will not work.

+### On Adding Images
+* When adding an image, make sure you either know the full path of the image.
+You could also simply put the image in the same folder as your generated HTML file and specify the name of the image plus the file extension.
+For example, if I have a file called
+"Andy.png" in my HTML director, I would just put "Andy.png" into the Image src attribute.